Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/ESTM_related_files/ESTM_related_files.rst

    `SUEWS_NonVeg.txt` should be set to zero.

-**Note ESTM is under development in v2017a and should not be used!**

 The following input files are required if ESTM is used to calculate the storage heat flux.